Quasa

 5. Keeping Employee Documentation

-9 Crucial HR Skills for Startups and Small Business OwnersFor each person that you employ, make sure you have his or her:
+9 Crucial HR Skills for Startups and Small Business OwnersFor every employee, maintain the following:

 6. Properly Classifying Your Employees